yinonov/fast/specs/toolbar.md

 #### Labels
 A label is required for toolbars.
 > If the toolbar has a visible label, it is referenced by aria-labelledby on the toolbar element.
 Otherwise, the toolbar element has a label provided by aria-label.

+### Accessibility

+The menu should align to the interaction model provided by the [W3C](https://w3c.github.io/aria-practices/#toolbar)

+### Globalization
+The component should respond appropriately to both ltr/rtl layouts in that horizontal layouts should reverse and arrow keys move focus in the expected direction.

+### Dependencies

+This component depends on Fast Element and the [tabbable](https://github.com/focus-trap/tabbable) library to identify tabbable children.